The 10 Most Common JavaScript Issues Developers Face

 Expert developers use semicolons to make codes readable, but beginners and some Android app developers need to correct the same here.
 They think semicolons consume more memory, so they use commas.
 You can avoid this common mistake as JS developers by practicing and learning.

-Studies on the usage of semicolons and commas show that using semicolons doesn’t consume memory or affect the performance of apps.
+Studies on the usage of semicolons and commas show that using semicolons doesn't consume memory or affect the performance of apps.
 They help you to keep your code readable and clean.
 It is also true that some mobile app development companies make the same mistake.
-To avoid making this mistake again, you can hire a Javascript developer to smooth out every development phase, like web applications or mobile applications.
+To avoid making this mistake again, you can hire a Javascript developer to smooth out every development phase, like web applications development.

 3. DOM